bkuhn/talks/ELC-2014/compliance.markdown

  &mdash; Michael Scott, *The Office* (USA Version)
 </p>

+# Suppliers Bully OEMs, AFAICT

++ I'd be the worst police officer in the world.

++ No one ever turns &ldquo;states' evidence&rdquo;
+     - &hellip; at least they don't for _me_, anyway.

++ Me: &ldquo;Please, just tell me on the record your supplier violated when distributing to you.&rdquo;

++ Them: &ldquo;We'll work with our upstream to get into compliance.&rdquo;

 # More Info / Talk License

 + URLs / Social Networking / Email: